-Register your interest by leaving your details below…
+Register your interest for the 202 Centara World Masters by leaving your details below…

 Looking for the 2021 Centara World Masters?
 Click here.

 The well-being of our guests and team has always been, and always will be, our primary concern.
 New procedures have been implemented to:

 Go Golfing tour hosts are equipped to ensure enhanced hygiene and social distancing protocols are applied.
 They operate with a duty of care mandate, communicating and monitoring the hygiene etiquette of guests and ensuring venue compliance.

 We are very selective who we work with.
 We only partner with hotels, golf courses, transport providers and restaurants that take the well-being of our guests as seriously as we do and agree to meet “best practice” guidelines.

 You can rest assured that government distancing requirements will be followed on tour.
 Have peace of mind that all the experiences have been screened to ensure they adhere to physical distancing and hygiene guidelines.